 Foreign markets are attractive to many businesses as they represent untapped potential.
 Many emerging regions offer an unreached customer base that is just now beginning to be able to afford commodities that developed markets have enjoyed for years.
 Additionally, the growth of global communication tools such as the Internet has made it easier than ever before for companies to reach people outside of their target market.
 This has become especially pronounced with major Internet players such as Google talking about using unmanned drones to beam wireless Internet into areas that otherwise wouldn’t have it.

-That said, the allure of foreign markets often blinds executives, who look at entering new regions solely as a means to drive more sales.
+That said, the allure of international expansion often blinds executives, who look at entering new regions solely as a means to drive more sales.
 As CFO magazine recently noted, for every company that thrives abroad, there are four or five that are struggling to recoup their investments, decidedly not rolling in profits.
 In some cases, even if there is a clear opportunity in a region, it can often take so long to turn that opportunity into a reality that it becomes financially unviable to achieve.
 The news source pointed to Wal-Mart as an example of this, with the retail brand entering the Japanese market in the early 1990s but not converting these operations into a “win” until just recently.

 Many emerging markets come with substantial political risks attached to them.
-Although they may currently have an optimal audience and ideal business conditions for a corporation to pursue operations in these regions, unforeseen political shifts could have huge ramifications.
-For example, several auto manufactures began selling cars in Brazil because they were less expensive than domestic offerings.
-However, the Brazilian government decided to pass protectionist measures to promote the local manufacturing industry, which essentially halved the sales of many of the foreign auto brands.
+Although they may currently have an optimal audience and ideal business conditions for a corporation to pursue international expansion operations in these regions, unforeseen political shifts could have huge ramifications.
+For example, several auto manufacturers began selling cars in Brazil because they were less expensive than domestic offerings.
+However, the Brazilian government decided to pass protectionist measures to promote the local manufacturing industry, which essentially halved the sales of many foreign auto brands.
 Kia’s head of Brazilian operations Jose Luiz Gandini even went as far as telling the Financial Times that everything the company had done in the country up until that point was “thrown in the trash” by those measures.